Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Performance Analysis

-Here, we start by providing the recursive relations between the alarmed nodes in two subsequent frames, used to derive the success probability of \emph{transmitting the alarm packets}, assuming the frame $t$ representing the starting point of our evaluation.
-Then, we give the success probability of \emph{satisfying the queries} received by the \gls{bs}.
-Finally, the previous quantities are translated into a unique metric accounting for both success probabilities, denoted as a \emph{success probability trade-off}, useful for determining a performance trade-off as a function of $Q$.
+We begin by providing the recursive relations between the alarmed nodes in two subsequent frames, used to derive the success probability of \emph{transmitting the alarm packets}, with frame $t$ representing the starting point of our evaluation.
+Then, we present the success probability of \emph{satisfying the queries} received by the \gls{bs}.
+Finally, the previous quantities are translated into a unique metric , denoted as a \emph{success probability trade-off}, which characterizes the success probabilities of alarms and queries as a function of $Q$.